-Reporting on products other than MySuper products is based on the relevant SuperRatings data for each investment option.
+Reporting on products is based on the relevant SuperRatings data for each investment option for the June 2024 reporting month as accessed on 4 December 2024.

-Comparisons are made based on the universe of comparable products i.e., all products in APRA's MySuper Quarterly Statistics for CSC's MySuper products, and all of the products in the relevant SuperRatings pre or post-retirement universes for CSC's Choice products.
+Comparisons are made based on the universe of comparable products i.e. all of the products in the relevant SuperRatings pre or post-retirement universes for CSC's Choice products.

 RIS (post-retirement) Peer Universe

-Balanced SuperRatings SRP 25 Conservative Balanced
+Balanced SuperRatings SRP25 Conservative Balanced

-Aggressive SuperRatings SRP50 Growth
+Aggressive SuperRatings SRP50 Balanced 11

 Income Focused SuperRatings SRP50 Capital Stable

 Cash SuperRatings SRP50 Cash